BEST French Polynesia Cruise Deals (2023 + 2024): Cheap & Discount Cruises to French Polynesia - Cruise Critic

 Explore North America with American Queen Voyages and enjoy up to 20% Early Booking Savings on select voyages in 2023.
 Plus, pay-in-full at the time of reservation and receive an additional 5% Advance Payment Savings.
 To book, call (833) 992-2466.
 Offer ends January 1, 2023.Read More

-Popular French Polynesia cruises often sail to Tahiti (Papeete), Wellington, Noumea, Phuket and Eden (Australia) during their cruise itinerary.
-French Polynesia cruises could leave from Auckland, Honolulu, Los Angeles, Sydney and Vancouver.
-Most commonly, French Polynesia cruises sail for 15+ Days days.
+Popular French Polynesia cruises often sail to Tahiti (Papeete), Moorea, Raiatea, Hilo and Honolulu during their cruise itinerary.
+French Polynesia cruises could leave from Honolulu and Tahiti.
+Most commonly, French Polynesia cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.